Satya1998-debug/Satya1998-debug.github.io/_pages/about.md

 🔧 **_My Research Area Includes..._**

-- Deep Learning applications
+- Deep Learning
+- Machine Learning
+- Computer Vision
+- Human-Robot Collaboration
-- Robotics
+- Robotics (actively progressing ...)
 - Software Development and Automation
 - LLMs and GenAI integration with Robotics (exploring...)
-- Autonomous Driving
+- Autonomous Driving (Enthusiastic about...)
-- Automotive Radar

 While I may not have mastered everything listed below, these areas deeply interest me and I’m continuously learning and evolving with the field.